Cala Gat

 Beachgoers at Cala Gat

-July in Mallorca is the perfect time to go to the beach.
+July in Mallorca has perfect beach weather.
 Some of my favourites include Cala Agulla, Palma Nova, Playa de Alcúdia, and Playa Muro, but all of them are gorgeous!

 Warning: There are no “hidden gems” in Mallorca.
 Everywhere has been instagrammed and promoted out the wazoo.
 So despite what the guidebooks tell you, you won’t find any secret coves or quiet beaches in Mallorca in summer.
 In fact, if you don’t arrive by 8 or 9 am, you could find it difficult to find a parking (or even a towel) space at a lot of the beaches

-Tip: If you’re a late riser, I suggest going to beaches within walking distance in summer to avoid parking problems.
-And although it sounds counterintuitive, you’re more likely to find a space at the bigger, more popular beaches as they have the infrastructure to absorb everyone.
+Tip: If you’re a late riser, I suggest going to beaches within walking distance in summer to avoid parking issues.
+And although it sounds counterintuitive, you’re more likely to find a space at the bigger, more popular beaches.

 Go snorkelling or diving

-In summer, the waters around Mallorca are usually calm, warm, and crystal clear – perfect conditions for snorkelling and diving!
-Home to more than 400 species of fish, the Balearic sea is a fantastic place to see a wide range of marine life including:
+In summer, the waters around Mallorca are usually calm, warm, and crystal clear – ideal conditions for snorkelling and diving!
+Home to more than 400 species of fish, the Balearic Sea is a fantastic place to see a wide range of marine life, including:

 • Dolphins